mindgarage/very-deep-learning-wise2223/assignment1_CNNs/practical.md

  we still need to come up with our own architectures to deal with very specific problems.

 ### Part 1
-For this part of the task you need to develop the following Conv Net architecture using Keras:
+For this part of the task you need to develop the following Conv Net architecture using PyTorch:

 #### Layers